School of Information - Health Informatics

-Kent State University is proud to offer a collaborative and rewarding online learning environment that’s brought to you by our esteemed practitioner faculty, who are dedicated to delivering the best possible learning experience to help you advance your career.
+Kent State University is proud to offer a collaborative and rewarding online learning environment that is brought to you by our award-winning practitioner faculty1, who are dedicated to delivering the best possible learning experience to help you advance your career.

 Her scholarly publications consist of more than 80 papers and five books, as well as about 200 national and international conference presentations, invited lectures and keynote speeches.
 She was the PI and Co-PI of two National Science Foundation's (NSF) National Science Digital Library (NSDL) projects.
 She currently is the PI of an IMLS-funded Linked Data project.
 In 2014, she was elected inaugural chair of the Dublin Core Metadata Initiative (DCMI) Advisory Board.
 Also in 2014, Zeng was recognized by Kent State University for Outstanding Research and Scholarship, and in 2016, she received the President’s Faculty Excellence Award from Kent State President Beverly Warren.

 In 1996, she graduated cum laude from the University of Akron School of Law, where she was a member of the Akron Law Review and Akron Law Review Editorial Board.
 Mary earned a BA from Saint Mary’s College at Notre Dame in 1989.

 *The School of Information faculty are superstars in the field.
 Therefore, it is impossible to list all of the great work they do on one page.
 Listed below is a small selection of recent work.
 Further information can be viewed in Dr. Meehan’s CV (found below), on her Google Scholar page, on ResearchGate, or on her personal website.

 Stacy A. Pinkney-Peterson | Kent State Online